RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ``COMPOSE_PROJECT_NAME``
 The project name is used as a prefix for the generated volumes and containers.
-Must be set because the compose file is located in scripts/docker-compose and thus docker-compose would be used per default.
+Must be set because the compose file is located in ``scripts/docker-compose`` and thus *docker-compose* would be used per default.

 ``COMPOSE_PATH_SEPARATOR``
 Separator for the value of COMPOSE_FILE

 ``COMPOSE_FILE``
-Use docker-compose/otobo-base.yml as the base and add the wanted extension files.
+Use *docker-compose/otobo-base.yml* as the base and add the wanted extension files.
-E.g docker-compose/otobo-override-http.yml or docker-compose/otobo-override-https.yml.
+E.g *docker-compose/otobo-override-http.yml* or *docker-compose/otobo-override-https.yml*.

 ``OTOBO_IMAGE_OTOBO``, ``OTOBO_IMAGE_OTOBO_ELASTICSEARCH``, ``OTOBO_IMAGE_OTOBO_NGINX``
 Used for specifying alternative Docker images.
 Useful for testing local builds.